mosip/mosip-infra/deployment/sandbox/README.md

 1. Login into the Pre-registration portal using OTP sent to email or phone.

-### MOSIP Registration-Processor
+### MOSIP Registration Processor
-1. Install the MOSIP Registration-Processor.
+1. Install the registration processor module.
     ```
     $ sh install-mosip-reg-proc.sh
     ```
-1. Check for any errors as above.
+1. Check for errors in `install-mosip-sandbox.log`.
+Go to the last line and check for `failed=0` which indicates that there are no failures during the deployment.

 1. If there are no errors in the log, wait for about 10 minutes for the registration-processor services to be up and running.